-6.3 Senior Designated Safeguarding Leads (SDSLs) and Designated Safeguarding Leads (DSLs)
+6.3 Senior Designated Safeguarding Leads (SDSLs) and Designated Safeguarding Leads (DSLs)DSLs will:

-DSLs will:

-- recognise how to identify signs of abuse and know when it is appropriate to make a referral to Children's Social Care; - have knowledge of relevant escalation policies, the Local Authority Designated Officer (LADO) role, conduct of a child protection case conference and be able to attend and contribute to these; - refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals; - act as a source of support, advice and expertise within each academy utilising updated guidance, resources and information provided in KCSIE 2023; - keep detailed, accurate and secure written records of actions, decisions and outcome; - obtain access to resources and attend any relevant or refresher training courses every two years; - be aware of children who have a social worker; - meet with parents and liaise with Hackney Education when a parent chooses Elective Home Education to ensure that it is in the best interest of the child.
+- recognise how to identify signs of abuse and know when it is appropriate to make a referral to Children's Social Care. - have knowledge of relevant escalation policies, the Local Authority Designated Officer (LADO) role, conduct of a child protection case conference and be able to attend and contribute to these. - refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals. - act as a source of support, advice and expertise within each academy utilising updated guidance, resources and information provided in KCSIE 2024. - understand the importance of information sharing both within the school and other institutions and agencies. - be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. - obtain access to resources and attend any relevant or refresher training courses every two years. - be aware of children who have a social worker. - meet with parents and liaise with Hackney Education when a parent chooses Elective Home Education to ensure that it is in the best interest of the child - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).